potatolain/depths/README.md

 ## Magfest?

-This game might very well appear at magfest 2020!
-As such, I'm making some new enhnacements to the game to make it more interesting.
+This game appeared at magfest 2020!
+As such, I made some new enhnacements to the game to make it more interesting.
 The original version is still available on my site and the Ludum Dare page.
-This version is available to play here: [MAGFest version](https://s3.amazonaws.com/cpprograms-nes-games-https/ld44/magfest/ld44.ldjam1.nes)

-I'll probably add some information to my site/etc as the date gets closer.
-If you decided to poke around github, you get to see things sooner!
+This version became the final version in the `release` branch.

 # A Note on git history